Verheugen adds to Community patent momentum

 Patent protection in Europe is “cumbersome and costly” and there is an “urgent need” for both a Community patent and a solution to pan-European litigation, according to European Commission vice-president Günter Verheugen

 His comments, made in a speech today at the European Patent

 a deal could be done during the lifetime of this Commission

 But he added: Im not happy with the progress

-This article is available to subscribers.
-Please click subscribe to read the rest of the article.
+Please make sure you log in to read the rest of the article.

 Join us nowGain FREE access to up to five free articles when you register now.